-The number of athletes over 50 (aka masters athletes) has been increasing steadily, keeping pace with population growth, an aging subpopulation of "baby boomers" and an increasing fascination with sports and fitness, according to a 2015 review published in the journal Sports Health.
+The number of athletes over 50 (aka masters athletes) has been increasing steadily, keeping pace with population growth, an aging subpopulation of "baby boomers" and an increasing fascination with sports and fitness, according to a May 2015 review in Sports Health.

 Whether you're just starting an exercise program or you're looking to modify your current higher-impact exercise routine, the research is on your side.
 Get started with this low-impact strength-training workout from certified personal trainer Stephanie Mansour.